streetmix/streetmix/CONTRIBUTING.md

 ## Bug reports and feedback

 We use the [GitHub issue tracker][issues] to track bugs and features in development.
-We also have [forums](http://forums.streetmix.net) for feedback and discussion.
+We also have [a Discord server](https://discord.gg/NsKmV3S) for feedback and discussion.

 ### Bug reporting